Democrats Try To Find A Future Post-Obama With Fault Lines Along Economics, Race

 Both Jennings and Betras fundamentally believe race and class are not mutually exclusive — they say the dichotomy between identity politics and the economy is a false choice.

-"I hate the word [phrase], 'white, working class,'" Betras said, "and I reject that notion that somehow the white, working class needs are different from the working class needs."
+"I hate the [phrase], 'white, working class,' " Betras said, "and I reject that notion that somehow the white, working-class needs are different from the working-class needs."

 For both men, it's a matter of prioritizing the discussion.
 They see a focus on the economy as a way to ensure the party remains a "big tent."

-A warning not to 'go and pander back to white Americans'
+A warning not to "go and pander back to white Americans"

 About an hour and a half west of the Mahoning Valley, in Cleveland, Chinemerem Onyeukwu, 23, part of a group called Ohio Young Black Democrats, echoed that message.
 He, too, wants a more progressive party.